rust-lang/rfcs/text/0000-some-macro.md

 [drawbacks]: #drawbacks

-Adding new functions/macros to the stdlib of a lanuage, particularly for symbols that are used automatically without import should also be done slowly and cautiously.
+Adding new functions/macros to the stdlib of a lanuage, particularly for symbols that are used automatically without import should always be done slowly and cautiously.

 # Alternatives
 [alternatives]: #alternatives